plaublin/intel_sgx_tutorial/README.md

 ##### C Bindgen

 The second solution is to use `bindgen` to generate Rust definition from a C structure.
-For this we will create a file `enclave/my_struct.h` with the following content:
+For this, the C header file `enclave/my_struct.h` has been created with the following content:
 ```c
 #ifndef MY_STRUCT_H_
 #define MY_STRUCT_H_